9 Great Careers You Can Attain with a Computer Science Education

 Many options exist for studying computer science.
 Trade school, college, and university programs all tend to provide reliable ways to start getting market-ready skills.
 And they typically only take between two and four years to complete.

-Plus, having a degree related to information technology can enable you to find exceptional job opportunities in all kinds of different sectors.
-Some of the biggest and fastest-growing examples include healthcare, engineering, finance, digital media, and government.
+Plus, having a degree related to information technology can enable you to find exceptional job opportunities in all kinds of different sectors—and with some of the coolest companies.
+(You could even work for Google.)
+Some of the biggest and fastest-growing sectors include healthcare, engineering, finance, digital media, and government.
 Throughout the course of your career, you may get the chance to contribute your technical talents to multiple industries, including some that might not even exist yet.

 What type of role will you play?
 Here are nine intriguing possibilities: